-Table 1 shows experimental data for a larger input (500 random points, postprocessed to keep a certain interpoint distance as in realistic meshes).
-We see that the gain reduces for larger Delaunay meshes but is still significant, especially if the condition on the angle sum is relaxed from π to a small interval around that value.
+Table 1 shows experimental data for Delaunay meshes optimized into (almost) π -triangulations, for 500 random points, postprocessed to keep a certain interpoint distance as in realistic meshes.
+The gain is quite significant, especially if the condition on the angle sum is relaxed from π to a small interval around that value.
 For several applications, there is sometimes a certain threshold (typically around 25°) beyond which a mesh is considered as poor-quality [5].